-- Step 2.
-If a grievance has not been settled between the affected employee and his unit manager, the grievance shall be submitted in writing to the facility director/manager, by the union representative within ten (10) calendar days.
-The facility director/manager shall respond in writing to the Union representative within ten (10) calendar days after receipt thereof. - Step 3.
-If the grievance is not resolved, the union or the affected employee may submit the grievance to the General Manager within ten (10) calendar days from the date of receipt of the facility director's written response.
-The General Manager shall respond in writing within ten (10) calendar days from receipt of the grievance. - Step 4.
+Step 5.
 If the grievance is still unsettled, the Union shall, within ten (10) calendar days of receipt of the decision of the General Manager have the right to have the matter submitted to final and binding arbitration by submitting a written notice to the Metro Office of Personnel with a copy to the Employer.
 Metro and the Union shall first attempt to select an arbitrator who is mutually acceptable.
 If within ten (10) calendar days from the request for arbitration Metro and the Union are unable to agree upon an arbitrator, the Employment Relations Board shall be requested to submit a list of seven (7) names.
 Both Metro and the Union shall have the right to strike three (3) names from the list.
 The Union shall strike the first name and Metro shall then strike one (1) name.
 The process shall be repeated and the remaining person shall be the arbitrator.
 The designated arbitrator shall set a time and place for hearing which is agreeable to both parties.
-Expenses for the arbitration shall be borne equally by both parties; however, each party shall be responsible for compensating its own representatives and witnesses.
+Expenses for the arbitration shall be borne equally by both parties-, however, each party shall be responsible for compensating its own representatives and witnesses.
 If either party desires a verbatim recording of the proceedings, it may cause such a record to be made.
-If the other party desires a copy, both parties shall jointly share the cost of the transcript and all copies. - The provisions of this Article shall not be interpreted to require that the Union process any grievance through the grievance or arbitration procedure which it believes in good faith, lacks sufficient merit. - 11.3 The arbitrator shall have no authority to amend, nullify, modify, ignore, add to or otherwise alter the provisions of this Agreement, and shall decide only the grievance presented.
-The arbitrator's decision and award shall be based on his interpretation of the meaning or application of the terms of this Agreement to the
+If the other party desires a copy, both parties shall jointly share the cost of the transcript and all copies.

-- facts of the grievance presented.
-The award of the arbitrator shall be final and binding on the Employer, the Union and all employees involved. - 11.4 The time limits of this grievance and arbitration procedure shall be strictly adhered to.
+- 12.2 The provisions of this Article shall not be interpreted to require that the Union process any grievance through the grievance or arbitration procedure which it believes in good faith, lacks sufficient merit. - 12.3 The arbitrator shall have no authority to amend, nullify, modify, ignore, add to or otherwise alter the provisions of this Agreement, and shall decide only the grievance presented.
+The arbitrator's decision and award shall be based on his interpretation of the meaning or application of the terms of this Agreement to the facts of the grievance presented.
+The award of the arbitrator shall be final and binding on the Employer, the Union and all employees involved. - The time limits of this grievance and arbitration procedure shall be strictly adhered to.
 The Employer shall have the right to refuse to process or arbitrate a grievance which is not raised or processed within the above-described time limits.
-If at any step of the grievance procedure the Employer does not formally respond as provided herein, it will be assumed that the Employer has rejected the grievance, and the next step of the grievance procedure shall be available. - 11.5 A probationary employee suspended or terminated during his probationary period shall not be entitled to invoke the arbitration procedure of this article to contest such suspension or termination. - 11.6 The time limits of this grievance and arbitration procedure may be extended or waived by mutual agreement, in writing, between the parties. - 11.7 An employee's election of any administrative or judicial proceeding involving any matter which is or might be alleged as a grievance under this Article shall relieve the Employer of any obligation to arbitrate such grievance.
+If at any step of the grievance procedure the Employer does not formally respond as provided herein, it will be assumed that the Employer has rejected the grievance, and the next step of the grievance procedure shall be available. - 12.5 A probationary employee suspended or terminated during his probationary period shall not be entitled to invoke the arbitration procedure of this article to contest such suspension or termination. - 12.6 The time limits of this grievance and arbitration procedure may be extended or waived by mutual agreement, in writing, between the parties. - 12.7 An employee's election of any administrative or judicial proceeding involving any matter which is or might be alleged as a grievance under this Article shall relieve the Employer of any obligation to arbitrate such grievance.
 In such event, for purposes of the grievance procedure, the Employer's last response at Step 3 shall be final and binding on all parties.

-SECTION 12.
+SECTION 13.
 RETIREMENT SYSTEM